JemJal/linkshrink-microservices/README.md

 ## File & Directory Structure

--   **Core Application Services:** Source code for each microservice (`user-service/`, `link-service/`, etc.).
+-   **Core Application Services:** Source code for each microservice (`user-service/`, `link-service/`, etc.) and the new Vue.js frontend (`linkshrink-vue-gui/`).
--   **Local Development & Tooling:** Files used exclusively for local development (`docker-compose.yml`, `gateway/nginx.conf`).
+-   **Local Development & Tooling:** The file used for orchestrating all services locally (`docker-compose.yml`).
 -   **Cloud Infrastructure & CI/CD (AWS):** Files defining the production environment and its automation (`.github/`, `terraform/`).
 -   **Project-Wide Configuration:** General project files (`.gitignore`, `.dockerignore`, `README.md`).

 ## Getting Started: Local Development

 Running the entire application on your local machine is the recommended way to develop new features.
+The setup uses Docker Compose to orchestrate all services, including the Vue.js development server with hot-reloading.

 **Prerequisites:**
 -   Docker & Docker Compose